RobenasTadesse/RobenasTadesse.github.io/_posts/2024-12-09-dailyposts.md

 ---
 Hello!
 Apologies for the lateness, I was busy.

-  On December 10th, I began my journey to create a Graphical User Interface for the Tic-Tac-Toe game.
+  On December 10th, I began my journey to create a Graphical User Interface for the tic-tac-toe game.
 I decided to dive right in and took Lux's advice to use the **tkinter** library.
 Tkinter is one of the standard libraries in Python, like **plotly**, **math**, and **random**.

+  I think this project would be interesting to implement because games are playable, cool, and enjoyable to interact with.
+I also feel like we've talked about GUIs a lot these past several months and I would like to bring my thoughts to life.
+When (hopefully not if?)
+I am successful at completing this project, I would be proud of my accomplishment because I think what most people think of when coding comes to mind is somebody who can either make a website or a game.
+Actually, even if I get a bug that I cannot solve in time, I would still feel proud of the amount I will learn.

   Now, for just one day, I learned much more than I expected.
 The first thing I learned was that I could not use the **tkinter** library in Google Colab, because it does not support GUI stuff.
 So then I downloaded Homebrew from my Terminal application, and I already had Python on my computer so that was good.
 Next, I decided it would be a good idea to install and launch Jupyter Notebook because I could edit it from my web browser kind of like Colab, but it would support **tkinter**.
 Here I made it sound like the process was smooth, but there was a lot of troubleshooting and dumbfoundedness.
 But the problems were pretty simple, just being told **zsh: command not found: brew** and **zsh: command not found: jupyter** and on my Terminal.
 Nevertheless, it required quite a bit of research to solve.